FrostSource/HLACaptionReplacer/README.md

 - -s / -strict

     Compile with strict syntax checking.
-Requires all keys and values to be enclosed with double quotes and will fail on duplicate tokens.
+Requires all key values to be enclosed with double quotes, new line for each section, and will fail on duplicate tokens.

 ## Loading captions in-game